gto76/python-cheatsheet/pdf/README.md

 * 58% for the comments.
 * Individually change brightness of every comment line that starts with: `# $ pip3 install ...` and of comments in basic script template to 57%, by adding `color: hsla(0, 0%, 57%, 1);` to their element.style.
-* Select 'Print...' with destination 'Save as PDF', paper size 'A4', customised margins of top 10mm, right 9.5mm, bottom 5mm and left 10mm, 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).
+* Select 'Print...' with destination 'Save as PDF', paper size 'A4', 'Default' margins (top 10mm, right 9.5mm, bottom 8mm and left 10mm), 'Default' scale and no headers and footers and save (the document should be 51 pages long with last page empty).
+* Check if plots were rendered correctly.

 Adding headers and footers to PDF (the same for both files)
 -----------------------------------------------------------
 * Open the PDF file in Adobe Acrobat Pro DC.
-* Select 'Organize Pages' tab and remove last empty page.
+* Select 'Organize Pages'.
 * Right click on one of the pages and select 'Crop Pages...'.
+* Select units: 'Inches'.
-* In 'Change page size' section select 'A4' for 'Page Sizes' set 'XOffset' to  '0.1 in' and select page range All.
+* In 'Change page size' section select 'A4' for 'Page Sizes' and set 'XOffset' to '0.1 in'.
+Then click on 'YOffset' input field, so the x offset gets registered.
+Select page range 'All' and click OK.
 * Select 'Edit PDF' tab and add headers and footers by clicking 'Header & Footer' button, selecting a preset from 'Saved Settings' dropdown menu and clicking ok.
 Repeat the process for each preset.
-* If presets get lost, the font and the margins are as follow: Borders: left-line: 0.6, left-text: 0.8, top-line: 11.4, bottom-text: 0.27, right-text-odd: 0.57, font-name: menlo, font-size: 8.
+(If presets get lost, the font and the margins are as follow: Borders: left-line: 0.6, left-text: 0.8, top-line: 11.4, bottom-text: 0.27, right-text-odd: 0.57, font-name: menlo, font-size: 8.)
+* Select 'Organize Pages' tab and remove last empty page.
-* Set title and author by selecting 'File/Properties...'.
+* Set title to 'Comprehensive Python Cheatsheet' and author to 'Jure Šorn' by selecting 'File/Properties...'.
-* Save the progress by running 'Save as' in 'Adobe PDF format'.
+* Save the progress by running 'Save as' in Format: 'Adobe PDF Files'.
-* Run 'Save as' again, this time in 'Adobe optimized format', so that Menlo font error gets fixed.
+* Run 'Save as' again, this time in 'Adobe PDF Files, Optimized', so that Menlo font error gets fixed.

 Printing the PDF
 ----------------